fredshonorio/scala-guide/posts/syntax.md

 obj.method()
 obj method()
 ```
-This second form of syntax should probably not be used, for consistency.
+This second form of syntax should not be used in general, for consistency.

 It is possible to define methods inside other methods, this often helps
-clarity and cleans up the namespace.
+clarity and cleans up the namespace because utility functions that are only used once
+are not visible outside the function..
 The canonical factorial function
 can be written like this:

 ``` scala